 An undergraduate grade point average of at least 3.0.
 Students who do not satisfy this requirement but have at least a 3.0 GPA in their major field may be admitted on probation.

-Letters of recommendation from at least three professors or former supervisors who are familiar with the applicant’s technical background, work performance and academic potential.
+Letters of recommendation from at least two professors or former supervisors who are familiar with the applicant’s technical background, work performance and academic potential.

 A Statement of Purpose that includes a description of the applicant’s background, rationale for the desired track, specific interests in museum science and management, and long-term professional objectives.

-The Museum Science and Management Degree Program leads to a Master’s of Arts degree.
-Full-time students should be able to complete the degree program in two years, and part-time students should expect to complete the degree program in three to four years, depending on the number of credit hours in which the student enrolls each semester.
+The Museum Science and Management Degree Program leads to a Master of Arts degree.
+Full-time students should be able to complete the degree program in two years, and part-time students should expect to complete the degree program in three to four years.

 The degree program requires the completion of 33 credit hours, including classroom instruction coupled with actual work in a museum setting.
 The curriculum consists of: